Acidfrost59/WOWBPCritterEmote/README.md

 target - if something is targeted

 Version 1.14b
 Addition of new pets.
-General Emote maintenance.
+General Emote updates.

 Version 1.14a
 Fixed bug that caused addon to continuously emote